-4 Install a Deck or Patio
+#4 Install a Deck or Patio

-But don’t go crazy and trick out your patio with high-end amenities, like an outdoor kitchen — especially if you’d be the only one on the block with one.
+But don’t go crazy and trick out your outdoor space with high-end amenities, like an outdoor kitchen — especially if you’d be the only one on the block with one.
 When it’s time to sell, you won’t get back much — if any — of your investment on outdoor kitchens and other high-end amenities.
 Instead, keep it simple and functional to see a return on investment.

-- Don’t skimp on patio lighting.
+Don’t skimp on deck lighting.
 It can make all the difference in functionality and beautification.